CWRUChielLab/axographio/README.rst

 >>> plt.show()  # may be optional depending on your OS

 Of course, you probably have grander plans than just plotting the data.
-The column data supports the standard sequence interfaces (i.e. indexing, iteration, etc.) and can be converted to a NumPy or SciPy array using the ``asarray`` functions in these packages, e.g.:
+The column data supports the standard sequence interfaces (i.e., indexing, iteration, etc.) and can be converted to a NumPy or SciPy array using the ``asarray`` functions in these packages, e.g.: